 Is there a debit card?

-There is no debit card for your EQ Bank Savings Plus Account, and you can’t a virtual card with Apple Pay.
+There is no debit card for your Savings Plus Account, and you can’t a virtual card with Apple Pay.
 This means you’ll still need a no-fee chequing account for your everyday banking.
 In this case, Tangerine or KOHO are both great complements to fill in the gaps for what EQ Bank can’t provide.

 EQ Bank GICs Review